wangyiwei1999/wangyiwei1999.github.io/_pages/cv.md

 Education
 ======
 * # Columbia University, 09/2022 – 02/2024
-  ## Master of Arts in Mathematics in Finance,
+  ## Master of Arts in Mathematics in Finance

+* # Zhongnan University of Economics and Law, 07/2020 – 08/2020
-* Bachelor of Economics in Financial Engineering, GPA: 3.8/ 4.0
+  ## Bachelor of Economics in Financial Engineering, GPA: 3.8/ 4.0

 Work experience
 ======